Nimon77/Place42-docker/README.md

-# PlaceNL-Docker
+# Place42-Docker

-This is the [PlaceNL autoplacer](https://github.com/PlaceNL/Userscript) wrapped in a Docker container with Firefox and Tampermonkey.
+This is the [Place42 autoplacer](https://github.com/Nimon77/Userscript) wrapped in a Docker container with Firefox and Tampermonkey.

-If you have never used Docker, please use the [official userscript](https://github.com/PlaceNL/Userscript), not this docker version.
+If you have never used Docker, please use the [official userscript](https://github.com/Nimon77/Userscript), not this docker version.
 This repo isn't for the average user.

 ## Setup